hongminy/Take-Him-Out/docs/final.md

 <p>
  <br />
   <br />
-The Vector Setup 1 has an overall better performance<br />
+The Vector Setup 1 has an overall better performance

 ## References